mrilikecoding/StreamPoseML/docs/source/guide/installation.rst

 Installing StreamPoseML
 ----------------------

-The easiest way to install StreamPoseML is via pip:
+The easiest way to install StreamPoseML is via pip or uv:

 .. code-block:: bash

    pip install stream-pose-ml
+   # Or with uv (recommended for development)
+   uv add stream-pose-ml

 This will automatically install all required dependencies.